 Laundry and linen

-There are Laundry Rooms in the basement of the Goddard Building and at Merifield.
+There are Laundry Rooms located in the temporary building in the Bar Quad and at Merifield.
 These contain card-operated washing-machines, dryers, irons and ironing-tables.
 Laundry left to dry should not be left longer than necessary.
-Laundry cards are obtainable from the Lodge.
+There is a payment facility to use the machines on the main site using a bank card or Apple Pay.
 Merifield laundry cards can be obtained from the Merifield Manager, the top up machine is located in his office and can be accessed between 09.00 and 17.00.

 There is one double guest room available which may be booked through the Lodge for up to three days at a time; a charge is payable at the time of booking.
 The Guest Room must be vacated by 10am on the day of departure.
 Failure to leave at this time will incur an extra day’s charge.
 Refunds will only be made if three days’ notice of cancellation is given

-Opening times: Tuesday-Saturday: 19.00-23.00 during term-time.
+Opening times: Normally Tuesday-Saturday: 19.00-23.00 during term-time.
 There may be occasions when the bar cannot be open.

 Meals Hall and Refectory